Every country has their set of holidays, whether it’s a national acknowledgment or religious belief.

 Here are Turkey's religious holidays:

-The Ramadan Feast: 2 April - 1 May with additional celebrating 2 - 4 May One of the five pillars of Islam is religious fasting, and it is done during Ramadan.
+The Ramadan Feast: 23 March - 20 April with additional celebrating 21 - 23 April.
 Believers of the Islamic faith don’t eat anything from sunrise to sunset, and they can eat after the evening prayer and before the morning prayer (adhan).
 The religious fasting ends on the 30th day and then the Ramadan Feast begins and lasts 3 days.

 Each family sacrifices a lamb or cow as their budget allows.
 They eat a part, give some to friends, and offer some as charity.
 Transportation can be delayed or canceled.
 Banks and businesses are closed.
 Major museums are often closed.
 Plan ahead!